AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 Admin can scope the visibility of the content based on active field displayed in the **User characteristic** field.

 For example, the admin can set the scope to **User Type (Internal/External)** users.
-On setting the scope to User Type, the content shared on the Social Learning platform by any internal learner is only visible to other internal learners &nbsp;in the organization and not the external users and conversely.
+On setting the scope to User Type, the content shared on the Social Learning platform by any internal learner is only visible to other internal learners  in the organization and not the external users and conversely.

 After a User Characteristic is selected by the Admin, he or she can limit Social Learning feature to Learners and Learner groups by selecting the check box below the User characteristic field.
-Click the value field to select the learner or learner groups for whom you want to enable the Social Learning feature.&nbsp;
+Click the value field to select the learner or learner groups for whom you want to enable the Social Learning feature.

-By default, the scope is set by the **User Type **that is&nbsp;Internal or external learners.
+By default, the scope is set by the **User Type **that is Internal or external learners.

 If the active field does not contain any value, then the **Value** field drop-down list will not be visible to the admin.